qlands/formshare_enketo_plugin/README.md

 1. Submission type.
 There are multiple URLs for collecting data.
 You can select one of the submissions types:
    - Online-Only (multiple submissions)
    - Online-Offline (multiple submission)
    - Online-Only (single submission).
-After the submitting the data, Enketo will redirect the user to the "Thank you page".
+After submitting the data, Enketo will redirect the user to the "Thank you page".
    - Online-only (once per respondent).
 This will allow only one respondent per computer.
-After the submitting the data, Enketo will redirect the user to the "Thank you page".
+After submitting the data, Enketo will redirect the user to the "Thank you page".
    - View only (for testing).
 This URL will not submit any data.
 2. Click on this button to copy the current URL.
 3. Click on this button to start collecting data using the current submission type.